Bug report #15499

 HELP!
 HELP!
 HELP!

-#2 Updated by Bjoern Gessler almost 3 years ago
+#2 Updated by Bjoern Gessler over 3 years ago

 Got the same problem as well under Linux, as under Windows 7 and 10.
 QGIS VErsion 16.3 and 16.1.